Malolos: History

 Miguel Lopez de Legazpi conquered the 8 villages along Malolos River and integrated it into one entity dated November 14, 1571, and constituted it as an Encomienda de Malolos the Adelantado entrusted the settlements to conquistador Don Marcos de Herrera.
 On April 5, 1572, Legazpi merges the encomiendas of Malolos and Calumpit into a single entity to form a new town of Calumpit with Juan Moron and Herrera as co-encomenderos.

 On April 15, 1572, Legazpi entrusted 6 villages along Atlag River and given it to Don Jeronimo Tirado.

 Nine years later, Malolos was officially established as a town and included it in Bulacan and dismembered on Alcaldia de Calumpit on June 11, 1580, and accepted as priory with Fray Matheo de Mendoza as its first minister in an Augustinian Council held in Tondo Convent but the civil administration still belongs to its encomendero at that time, Don Jeronimo Tirado.

-The Tagalog constituted the majority of the Malolos populace although it is said that the town had a Kapampangan origin.
+The Tagalog constituted the majority of the Malolos populace although it is said that the town had a Kapampangan origin; the name Malolos is a Spanish pronunciation of Kapampangan word maluslús.
 They were led by prominent families, among them are descendants of the royal clans of Gatbontons, Gatmaitan, Gatsalian (Gatchalian), Dimagiba, Lakandola, Ladia and Lacancale and in the 17th-19th centuries, Chinese Filipino families through Tondo and Binondo, such as Chichioco, Cojuangco, Chiong, Chico, Cunanan, Tantocos, Tanchangco, Tanjosoy, Tengco, Tenjeco, Tiongson, Lomotan, Manahan, joined by Spanish Filipino families of Adriano, Bautista, Jacinto, Reyes, Santos, Rustia, de Leon, Agustin, Vasquez, Valenzuela, Crisostomo and Estrella.

 Chinese Filipino traders settled in Malolos starting in 1670 for economic opportunity.
 The settlers increased, and Malolos began engaging with textile, rice production.
 However, the Chinese are expelled from the town on June 30, 1755, due to political and social issues.

 On August 31, 1859, Malolos was divided into three independent towns; "Malolos", "Barasoain, and "Santa Isabel".
 These new towns are former districts of Malolos, with own respective Presidente Municipal and Parish priests.
 With the beginning of American rule in 1903, these towns were again reunited into a single municipality.
 The two other districts became barangays under the political jurisdiction of Malolos.

 A major factor in the progress of Malolos was the opening of the Manila–Dagupan railways in April 1892.

 Malolos was first organized into a formal municipal unit in 1822 when the first "alcalde constitucional" or municipal head was appointed.
 He was Jorge de Victoria, a Filipino, who like all succeeding "alcaldes", served for one year.
 He was followed by thirty-one other "alcaldes", with Juan Dimagiba as the thirty-first.
 In 1859, Malolos was subdivided into three administrative districts; Malolos, Barasoain and Santa Isabel.
 Juan Dimagiba became the first "alcalde" of the down-scaled Malolos.
 There were 12 others who served as "alcaldes" from 1859 to 1879, the first one being Mariano C. Cristobal and the second being Capitan Tomas Tanchanco, whose term marked the start of civil turmoil in the town.